-There shall be no photography, recording or broadcasting in the Jury Assembly Room, or in any area designated for the jurors' use.
+There shall be no photography, recording or broadcasting in or of the Jury Assembly Room, nor in or of any area designated for the jurors' use.
 There shall be no photography, recording or broadcasting of proceedings held in chambers; proceedings closed to the public; jury selection; jurors or spectators; conferences between an attorney and a client, witness, or aide; between attorneys; or between attorneys and the judge at the bench.